 About Lancaster During the Revolutionary War Lancaster was the largest inland city in the Colonies.
 It was capital of the nation for 1 day on Sept.
 27, 1777, when Congress stopped in Lancaster as it fled Philadelphia after the Battle of Brandywine.
 Lancaster was the state capital 1799-1812.

 The city is in the heart of Lancaster County and is known for its Amish and Mennonite population, its picturesque and productive farms and its heaping platters of Pennsylvania Dutch food.
-The Discover Lancaster Visitors Center, off US 30, presents a brief orientation to the area through exhibits, a multi-image program, brochures and maps.
+The Discover Lancaster Visitors Center, off US 30, presents a brief orientation to the area through multimedia displays, brochures, maps and an art gallery.

-Lancaster has a large number of factory outlets, including the Tanger Outlet Center, featuring more than 90 outlet stores and Rockvale Square Factory Outlet Village, at SR 30E and SR 896, another large center with more than 120 factory stores.
+Lancaster has a large number of factory outlets, including the Tanger Outlet Center, featuring more than 85 outlet stores and Rockvale Square Factory Outlet Village, at SR 30E and SR 896, another large center with nearly 80 factory stores.
 Several specialty shops are located on Lincoln Highway E.

 AAA’s in-person hotel evaluations are unscheduled to ensure the inspector has an experience similar to that of members.
 To pass inspection, all hotels must meet the same rigorous standards for cleanliness, comfort and hospitality.
 These hotels receive a AAA Diamond designation that tells members what type of experience to expect.